007 MAGAZINE - The World's Foremost James Bond Resource!

 Tthunderball/You Only Live Twice - Live And Let Die back in the West end

 Live And Let Die also returned to the West End on Thursday June 27, 1974 at the 737-seat ODEON St. Martin’s Lane.
 Opened in 1967, the ODEON St. Martin's Lane was a modern basement cinema with a distinctive well-raked stadium style auditorium, and a screen which appeared to float in front of the rear wall as it had no curtains.
-A year later in June 1975, the Rank Organisation chose only to screen the films of Walt Disney, and as such the venue became the West End home of Disney for the next five years.
+A year later in June 1975, the Rank Organisation chose only to screen the films of Walt Disney, and as such the cinema became the West End home of Disney for the next five years.
 The venue was later taken over by Artificial Eye, who renamed it the Lumiere Cinema, screening art-house films until its closure in June 1997.
 Live And Let Die also played simultaneously at the Metropole Victoria from Thursday June 27, 1974, finishing its four week engagement one week later than the ODEON St. Martin's Lane.

 Live And Let Die/On Her Majesty's Secret Service London Pavilion 1974